 2.3.
 The Rent and other sums Exhibitors are required to pay to the Organiser are quoted exclusive of VAT; such VAT must be paid in addition to those sums at the prevailing rate.

-2.4.
+2.5.
 The Exhibitor accepts the obligation to pay the Rent as it becomes due.
 The Rent covers the Exhibitor’s payment for both Space and, where applicable, any Stand, service or incentive to be supplied by the Organiser as agreed between the parties.

-2.5.
+2.6.
 Rent must be paid in accordance with the Payment Dates.

 2.7.
 Where Space requirements are adjusted:

 2.7.1.
-Reduced Space on the Marina: If an Exhibitor notifies the Organiser of a reduced requirement for Space in a Marina Berth after the 30th June preceding the Show then the Exhibitor shall remain liable to pay Rent for the size of the Marina Berth originally allocated.
+Reduced Space on the Marina: If an Exhibitor notifies the Organiser of a reduced requirement for Space in a Marina Berth after the 1st June preceding the Show then the Exhibitor shall remain liable to pay Rent for the size of the Marina Berth originally allocated.
 The Organiser shall have the right to relocate the boat as the fingers of the Marina are positioned in accordance with the sizes of the craft allocated to the Space.